 Instructions

-- Combine the melted butter and stuffing package together in a medium bowl.
+- Combine the melted butter and stuffing mix together in a large bowl.
+Scoop 1 cup of the stuffing mixture out and set aside for the topping.

-- In same bowl as remaining stuffing mixture, add in the zucchini, onion, cooked chicken, cream of chicken soup, and sour cream.
+- In the same bowl, add the medium zucchini, onion, cooked chicken, cream of chicken soup, and sour cream.
+Stir until fully combined.

 Shelley says